 Dr. W. Stephen McNeil is an Associate Professor in the Department of Chemistry at UBC Okanagan, in Kelowna, British Columbia.
 Information regarding Dr. McNeil's research interests and publications may be found on his faculty research page.

 Dr. McNeil often teaches courses such as Chem 121 (Atomic and Molecular Chemistry), Chem 220 (Atomic Structure and Molecular Bonding), Chem 335 (Bioinorganic Chemistry), and he occasionally forays into general, main group, and organometallic chemistries.
 If you're planning on taking one of those courses, then you might be here looking for a document or web page relating to them.
-In Term 1 of the 2013/14 academic year, he taught Chemistry 220.
-In Term 2, he is teaching Chemistry 335 and a special topics course on the Chemistry of Colours.
+In Term 1 of the 2014/15 academic year, he is teaching Chemistry 121 and Chemistry 220.
+In Term 2, he will be teaching Chemistry 335.

 This section houses documents for Dr. McNeil's courses, such as extra copies of handouts, and answer keys to problem sets and exams.